Az-r-ow/cs50-ai/README.md

 ### Nim : [:book:](https://cs50.harvard.edu/ai/2020/projects/4/nim/)
 Two files were given, one that has the classes for which I have to implement the methods (`nim.py`).
 The other being the file that handles the gameplay (`play.py`).

 The first function to implement is the `get_q_value` in the `NimAI` class.
-All this function does is check if there's a `q` value for the given 'state' and 'action' if not return 0.
+All this function does, is check if there's a `q` value for the given 'state' and 'action' if not return 0.

 Using the formula :
 $$Q(s, a) \leftarrow Q(s, a) + \alpha \times (NVE - OVE)$$